Guidance on Coronavirus (COVID-19)

 Rental hire bikes

-Hire bikes will be given to the client and disinfectant products will be available for the client to clean the key touchpoints of the bike.
+Hire bikes will be washed in hot soapy water before being given to the client.
+Disinfectant products will be available for the client if they so wish to clean the key touchpoints of the bike for a second time, directly before use.
 On returning a hire bike the CycleActive member of staff will wash and service the bike before it's next hire.

 Lunch and evening meals